George Hall (baseball)

-George William Hall (March 29, 1849 - June 11, 1923) was an English born professional baseball player who played in the National Association and later the National League.
+George William Hall (March 29, 1849 - June 11, 1923) was an American amateur and professional baseball player who played in the National Association and later the National League.
 Born in Stepney, England, Hall later immigrated to the U.S. He made his professional debut on May 5, 1871.
 While playing for the Louisville Grays, he was banned from Major League Baseball after an 1877 gambling scandal.